-To ensure a productive and beneficial educational experience at the University of North America, students participate in an orientation on the pre-scheduled and announced day.
+To ensure a productive and beneficial educational experience at UoNA, students are required to participate in an orientation on a pre-scheduled and announced date.
 The orientation provides students:

-- Introductions to key staff members of the University, - · Instructions on accessing the Moodle platform, - Review of the academic integrity policy, - Expectations, guidelines, and requirements for domestic and international students, - Review of policies, procedures and forms used by the university, and - Information on student support services and resources.
+- o Introductions to key administrative and academic staff members, - o Instruction and an assessment on accessing the Moodle platform, - Review of the academic integrity policy, - Expectations, guidelines, and requirements for domestic and international students, - o Review of policies, procedures and forms used by the university, and - o Information on student support services and resources.